-- Uploading the keys for that origin.
+- Uploading the private and public keys for that origin.

-Habitat Builder supports both public and private origins, packages, and Github repositories.
+Chef Habitat Builder supports both public and private origins, packages, and Github repositories.

-Create a Builder account
+Create a Builder Account

 If you haven't created an account yet, see the Create a Builder Account section above.

-Create or join an existing origin
+Create or Join an Existing Origin

 You can create your own origin in Builder or be invited to join an existing one.
-If you already built some Habitat packages on your local computer prior to signing up for an account, you must rename your local packages'
+If you already built some Chef Habitat packages on your local computer prior to signing up for an account, you must rename your local packages'

 pkg_origin if the origin you want already exists.

-Set up hab to authenticate to Builder
+Set up Chef Habitat to Authenticate to Builder

 hab command-line utility.